 Career Navigator and Quizzes: (Government of Canada Job Bank) brings you a career navigator that allows you to take six quizzes.
 Login required.
 Go to site

-Dawson "Career Showcase."Dawson College has prepared MEES-standardized lesson plans for Quebec high school teachers and education professionals to apply in their own teaching environments.
+Dawson "Career Showcase."Dawson College has prepared MEQ-standardized lesson plans for Quebec high school teachers and education professionals to apply in their own teaching environments.
 These lesson plans are useful for high school teachers who specialize in career development/POP and high school guidance counselors, among others.
 Go to site

 Next Steps: Two options for career planning are provided to you.
 One follows a more linear path to a career option while the other provides a more open ended assumption with greater flexibility.
 Go to site